fin-hypergrid/core/README.md

 (Cell Rendering information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-renderer.html).)

-Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html) Use it for modifying various hypergrid features and property defaults
+Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html).
+Use it for modifying various hypergrid features and property defaults.